 While insurance companies may want you to think they have your best interests at heart, history shows that’s not always true.

-Two years after Hurricane Matthew damaged one Goldsboro homeowner’s home in 2016, the homeowner is ready to give up.
+Two years after Hurricane Matthew damaged one Goldsboro homeowner’s home in 2016, the homeowner was ready to give up.
 The insurance covered “just enough for a contractor to gut the home and replace a tiny portion of her ruined contents,” according to a WRAL news report.

-An Ugly Trend in Hurricane Damage Claims
+An Ugly Trend in Hurricane Damage Claims: Undervaluing Damages

 Undervaluing hurricane damage claims is not new to some insurance companies.
 In fact, this trend seems to have become the new normal.

 “Homeowners whose properties were affected by a hurricane should act as quickly as feasible to take stock of the extent and likely cause of any harm,” said Amy Bach, the executive director of United Policyholders, a nonprofit organization that advocates for consumers.

 Bach goes on to note that insurers have increasingly shifted more risk to policyholders by taking steps like setting higher deductibles, increasing how much customers must pay out-of-pocket.

 “And after a major storm,” Ms. Bach added, “insurers may also hire contractors for help in assessing the large number of claims submitted, and those firms may not have time to do thorough reviews.”

 In addition to undervaluing damages and raising deductibles, insurance companies may not take into account the real cost to repair and replace the damage or the current realities of workforce and supply demands to the areas affected by the storm.